Joaov41/WritingTools_mac_vission/README.md

 04/02/2025
 Added the ability to share an url direcly to the app.
 Copy the URL to the clipboard, if the app detects an URL on the clipboards, it will extract the text of that URL and make that content available for the usual app option, summarize, key points, etc.

+06/02/2025
+Added the ability to feed a pdf file to the llm by using the context menu and copying to clipboard.
+The app will extract the text and send to LLm for the usual options.